 GUARANTY

-1. For valuable consideration, the receipt whereof by the undersigned Torch Energy Advisors Incorporated (hereinafter called the "Guarantor") is hereby acknowledged, and to induce ______________(with its successors and assigns, hereinafter called “Counterparty”), at its option, at any time or from time to time, to extend financial accommodation, with or without security, to or for the account of Torch Energy TM, Inc. (hereinafter called the "Obligor"), or in respect of which the Obligor may be liable in any capacity (the term "financial accommodation", as used herein, shall mean extensions of credit), the Guarantor hereby unconditionally guarantees and promises to pay to Counterparty, on order, on demand, any and all indebtedness of the Obligor to Counterparty as and when such indebtedness becomes due.
-The term "indebtedness", as used herein, shall mean extensions of credit for the purchase, sale, transportation and/or exchange, as well as financial derivatives transactions, of natural gas, natural gas liquids or crude oil by Counterparty to Obligor herewith or hereafter made, incurred or created, whether for principal, interest, fees, expenses or otherwise.
-The Guarantor further guarantees that all payments made to or received by Counterparty on any indebtedness hereby guaranteed will, when made, be final and agrees that if any such payment is recovered from, or repaid by, Counterparty in whole or in part in any bankruptcy, insolvency or similar proceeding instituted by or against the Obligor or under any other circumstances, this guaranty shall continue to be fully applicable to such indebtedness to the same extent as though the payment so recovered or repaid had never been originally made or received on such indebtedness.
+1. For valuable consideration, the receipt whereof by the undersigned Torch Energy Advisors Incorporated (hereinafter called the "Guarantor") is hereby acknowledged, and to induce Bridgeline Gas Marketing LLC (with its successors and assigns, hereinafter called “Counterparty”), at its option, at any time or from time to time, to extend financial accommodation, with or without security, to or for the account of Torch Energy TM, Inc. (hereinafter called the "Obligor"), or in respect of which the Obligor may be liable in any capacity (the term "financial accommodation", as used herein, shall mean extensions of credit), the Guarantor hereby unconditionally and irrevocably guarantees and promises to pay to Counterparty, on order, on demand, any and all indebtedness of the Obligor to Counterparty as and when such indebtedness becomes due.
+The term "indebtedness", as used herein, shall mean extensions of credit made, created, or incurred to the Obligor by Counterparty or obligations incurred by the Obligor for the purchase, sale, transportation and/or exchange, as well as financial derivatives transactions, of natural gas, natural gas liquids or crude oil by Counterparty, whether for principal, interest, fees, expenses or otherwise which will be evidenced by one or more swap agreements, gas purchase and/or sale agreements, confirmations and/or master agreements.
+The Guarantor further guarantees that all payments made to or received by Counterparty on any indebtedness hereby guaranteed will, when made, be final and agrees that if any such payment is recovered from, or repaid by, Counterparty in whole or in part in any bankruptcy, insolvency or similar proceeding instituted by or against the Obligor or under any other circumstances, this Guaranty shall continue to be fully applicable to such indebtedness to the same extent as though the payment so recovered or repaid had never been originally made or received on such indebtedness.

 2. This is a continuing and absolute Guaranty relating to any indebtedness of the Obligor, including that arising under successive transactions which shall either continue the indebtedness or from time to time renew it after it has been satisfied, irrespective of (a) any present or future law or order of any government (whether of right or in fact) or of any agency thereof purporting to reduce, amend or otherwise affect any such indebtedness or the terms of payment thereof, and (b) any release of, or granting of time or any other indulgence to the Obligor.
-This Guaranty shall terminate upon the expiration of one (1) year from the date hereof or ten (10) days after written notice of revocation is given by Guarantor to Counterparty, provided, however, such revocation shall not apply to indebtedness accrued prior thereto.
+This Guaranty shall terminate upon the expiration of one (1) year from the date hereof or ten (10) days after written notice of revocation is given by Guarantor to Counterparty, provided, however, such revocation shall not effect Guarantor’s liability with respect to any indebtedness accrued prior to the time that such termination is effective.
 Notwithstanding anything contained herein to the contrary, Guarantor’s obligation under this guaranty shall never exceed, under any circumstances, payments in the aggregate of ___________ _________ US dollars (US $__________).